raph-amiard/fosdem-presentations/langkit.md

 ## Language server protocol? (not done)

-- Tentative plan: Automatically generate basic LSP support from the plug-in
+- Tentative plan: automatically generate basic LSP support from the plug-in
 - We have a Neovim plug-in already doing for Ada:
     - Indentation
     - Go to definition
     - Tree editing and exploration
-- In the future: More editors, more languages ?
+- In the future: more editors, more languages?

 ## A multi-language static analyzer in 20 lines of Python